valkey-io/valkey-doc/docs/interact/transactions.md

 title: Transactions
 linkTitle: Transactions
 weight: 30
-description: How transactions work in Redis
+description: How transactions work in Valkey
 aliases:
   - /topics/transactions
   - /docs/manual/transactions/
 ---

-Redis Transactions allow the execution of a group of commands in a single step, they are centered around the commands `MULTI`, `EXEC`, `DISCARD` and `WATCH`.
+Valkey Transactions allow the execution of a group of commands in a single step, they are centered around the commands `MULTI`, `EXEC`, `DISCARD` and `WATCH`.
-Redis Transactions make two important guarantees:
+Valkey Transactions make two important guarantees:

 * All the commands in a transaction are serialized and executed sequentially.
-A request sent by another client will never be served **in the middle** of the execution of a Redis Transaction.
+A request sent by another client will never be served **in the middle** of the execution of a Valkey Transaction.
 This guarantees that the commands are executed as a single isolated operation.